HMS Tartar (1756): Naval career

-She also served in the American Revolutionary War, destroying an American vessel off New Jersey 1 April 1777 and capturing the Spanish Santa Margarita of 28 guns off Cape Finisterre on 11 November 1779.
+The next day she, HMS Roebuck, and HMS Phoenix captured the abandoned Connecticut Navy galley "Crane" in the Hudson River.
+She destroyed an American vessel off New Jersey 1 April 1777. and capturing the Spanish Santa Margarita of 28 guns off Cape Finisterre on 11 November 1779.

 She went on to see further service during the French Revolutionary War.
 On 14 December the French frigate Minerve captured off the island of Ivica the collier Hannibal, which was sailing from Liverpool to Naples.
 However, eleven days later, Tartar recaptured Hannibal off Toulon and sent her into Corsica.

 Tartar was part of the fleet under Lord Hood that occupied Toulon in August 1793.
 With HMS Courageux, Meleager, Egmont and Robust, she covered the landing, on 27 August, of 1500 troops sent to remove the republicans occupying the forts guarding the port.
 Once the forts were secure, the remainder of Hood's fleet, accompanied by 17 Spanish ships-of-the-line which had just arrived, sailed into the harbour.

 Tartar was wrecked off Saint-Domingue on 1 April 1797.